 Dr. Sunni Scott is a Clinical Assistant Professor of Ophthalmology with the University of Maryland who specializes in primary eye care.
 She also instructs and mentors optometry students via the university’s externship program.
 Dr. Scott has given lectures and presentation at the American Academy of Optometry.
-On a personal note, I can also add that’s she’s a wonderful neighbor, amazing wife and mother of three who does it all.

 Dr. Scott, thank you for taking the time to talk to us about how to keep eyes healthy.
 We literally do everything on our phones and computers – from social to shopping, business and banking.

 Q: Why are iPhones and computers so damaging to eyes?

 A: Many studies have noted that increased use of digital devices is associated with increased symptoms of digital eye strain.
 Digital eye strain can cause ocular discomfort and/or visual disturbance.
 And too much blue light, from either the sunlight (the major source of blue light) and/or digital devices, at whatever time, over time, can exacerbate cataract formation, age related macular degeneration, eyestrain and interrupt sleep cycles.

 Q: What are the symptoms we would have if our eyes are feeling the effects of daily digital use?